ecaha/mikrok8s-hyperv/things/kubevirt.md

 $env:KUBECONFIG = "$home/.kube/mycluster"
 kubectl get pod -A
 ```
-If it works, you can impor kubeconfig into Headlamps for easy cluster observation.
+If it works, you can import kubeconfig into Headlamps for easy cluster observation.

 ## Custom default storage class

 The hostpath storage does not play well along with kubevirt.
-Easiest way how to overcome the issues is to create custom storage class and make it  default. \we will use /mnt/data location for that.
+Easiest way how to overcome the issues is to create custom storage class and make it default.
+We will use /mnt/data (our SSD LVM stripe) location for that.

 ```Powershell
 $storClass = @"